-At a high-level, the business sector is forecast using the following sectors:
+At a high-level, the business sector is forecast using the following subsectors:

-- Large industrial loads (LIL) these can be either transmission or distribution connected. - Hydrogen any loads associated with the production of hydrogen. - Small to medium enterprises Business Mass Market (SMEBMM) any business sector distributionconnected loads not included in the LIL category loads not included above. - Electric vehicles (EVs) covering commercial fleet, trucks and buses.
+- Large industrial loads (LIL) these can be either transmission or distribution connected. - Hydrogen any loads associated with the production of hydrogen. - LNG any loads associated with the production of LNG. - Electric vehicles (EVs) covering commercial fleet, trucks and buses, and - Business Mass Market (BMM) any business sector loads not included above.